cogwheels with health images

 SAVSNET collects clinical notes and questionnaire data from UK veterinary practices alongside results from the UK’s larger veterinary laboratories.

-This data is analysed to help monitor disease trends, identify at risk animal populations, provide data to academics, improve public awareness of small animal diseases and provide a route to clinical benchmarking.
+This data is analysed to help monitor disease trends, identify at risk animal populations, provide data to academics, improve public awareness of small animal diseases, and provide a route to clinical benchmarking.

-In this project RSEs help to manage the software and server architecture required for data collection and added a data dashboard to make it easier to analyse the results.
+In this project, RSEs help to manage the software and server architecture required for data collection and added a data dashboard to make it easier to analyse the results.

 Fiona Menger, Julie Morris, Matt Forshaw and Becky Osselton